Director of Special Services:

 The Hamtramck Department of Special Services Overview

-The Department of Special Services also provides 504 services for students who are in need of accommodations and modifications to be successful in school.
+The Department of Special Services also provides 504 services for students who are in need of accommodations and modifications to be successful in school, Medical Healthcare Plans, and Due Process for both General and Special Education Discipline.

 Hamtramck, Michigan 48212